Front page of the City’s original letting brochure for Andrewes House

 The garden or sub-podium flats are a bit different.
 There are two storeys of flats below podium level.
 At each level the living rooms look out over the lake.
 The lower garden level flats also have their own private gardens or patios at the front adjoining Fore Street (which is screened by a high wall).
 This is the only block where garden flats have individual gardens.

 There are entrance doors at podium level on Andrewes Highwalk for each staircase.
-There is also access from Fore Street and Wood Street via lfit and staircase No. 49, which is next to The Wood Street Grill.
+There is also access from Fore Street and Wood Street via lift and staircase No. 49, which is next to the bar/restaurant.
 Or you can reach the lifts at 03 level from the underground car park.

 Lifts and staircases.